Psychotic Disorders (cont.)

 - Generally, results are normal for most psychotic disorders for the lab tests and imaging studies available to most doctors.
 If the person has a particular behavior as part of their mental disorder, such as drinking too much water, then this might show as a metabolic abnormality in the person's laboratory results.

-The diagnosis of another psychotic disorder may be distinguished from schizophrenia based on the duration of symptoms (as with brief psychotic disorder), the specific kind of psychotic symptoms that occur with delusional disorder, the type of nonpsychotic symptoms that occur with it as with schizoaffective disorder, or what causes it, as with substance-induced psychotic disorder and psychosis due to a medical condition.
-The diagnosis of psychotic disorder, not otherwise specified (NOS) is reserved for those individuals who have some psychotic symptoms but do not qualify for a specific psychotic diagnosis.
+The diagnosis of another psychotic disorder may be distinguished from schizophrenia based on the duration of symptoms (as with brief psychotic disorder), the specific kind of psychotic symptoms that occur with delusional disorder, the type of nonpsychotic symptoms that occur with it as with schizoaffective disorder, or what causes it, as with substance/medication-induced psychotic disorder and psychosis due to a medical condition.
+The diagnosis of other specified schizophrenia spectrum and other psychotic disorder is reserved for those individuals who have some psychotic symptoms but do not qualify for a specific psychotic diagnosis.
 Women who recently had a baby (are in the postpartum state) may uncommonly develop postpartum psychosis.
-Also, mood disorders like major depressive disorder and bipolar disorder can become severe enough to result in psychosis symptoms, also called psychotic features.
+Also, a neurosis like major depressive disorder or bipolar disorder can become severe enough to result in psychosis symptoms, also called psychotic features.

 Viewers share their comments